balladeer/effective-enigma/the_burrow.md

 - We celebrate and value difference in many forms, both personal and cultural.
 - We operate open borders, accepting new arrivals with compassion and providing for them as equal residents.
 - The world outside is hostile and treacherous, so we avoid leaving our station wherever possible.

-Once you’ve established these truths, you can start to make the Station unique.
-First, by choosing a few aesthetic touchstones describing the physical environment.
-These visuals don’t need to be ubiquitous across the Station, but paint in broad strokes.
-You should also agree on your Station’s rough shape and size so you’re all agreed on the scale.

 ## Look and Feel
 ### Aesthetic Touchstones